Australia's Police Badge History from Ozbadge.com

 vpcqvcbuckle.jpg

 The Victorian Constabulary "QVC" Senior Officer's belt buckle.
-Beautifully made from solid "German Silver" by Thomas Stokes, but not hallmarked.
-The reason it would seem these very early items were not hallmarked was apparently because some, at that time in the colonies, would have preferred these items to have been made in London.
-Extremely Rare. c1880.
+Beautifully made from solid "German Silver" by Thomas Stokes (Melb.); but not hallmarked.
+The reason it would seem, that some of these very, early items were not hallmarked, was apparently because some in the "colonies" at that time, may have preferred to have had these items, made in London.